DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 layout: post
 ---

-How time flies 🚀!

 It feels like only yesterday...
 I was building [serverless.com](https://serverless.com) & falling in love with Netlify's truly magical workflow.

-Jump cut to a year ago, I found myself joining the Netlify team in the Dogpatch of San Francisco as a Growth + DX Engineer as employee #26!
+Jumpcut to a year ago, I found myself joining the Netlify team in the Dogpatch of San Francisco as a Growth + DX Engineer as employee #26!

 **My mission was simple:** Help the company grow, make developer lives better & educate the JAMstack world on all things serverless.